danczw/RidicuLink/README.md

-# LINFLUENC_LinkedIN-For-Lazy-Using-Elaborate-Nlp-Code
+# LINFLUENC - LinkedIN For Lazy Using Elaborate Nlp Code

 Be active to LinkedIn using computer generated posts via gpt3

 ## Setup